 There is simply no medium to long-term incentive for either party to engage in serious price competition over time as both would lose profits and the incentive to innovate with products, experiment with new suppliers and new systems will be diminished.

-But Sainsbury's will argue that new competitors have arrived in recent years, noticeably Aldi and Lidl, whilst Waitrose was also gaining market share.
+But Sainsbury's and Asda argued that new competitors had arrived in recent years, noticeably Aldi and Lidl, whilst Waitrose was also gaining market share.
 Amazon and Ocado, too, were selling increasing quantities of groceries over the internet, increasing competitive pressure on all the 'bricks and mortar' stores.
 It therefore seemed possible -though far from certain - that the CMA would decide that the merger would not in fact result in a 'substantial lessening of competition' at the national level.
 Asda's and Sainsbury's advisers clearly thought that there was a good chance that the merger would be permitted, albeit subject to conditions.

 If so then the main conditions were likely to result from localised problems where the main competition in any one town, for instance, was between Asda and Sainsbury's.
 But this could be dealt with by the two companies offering to sell some of those stores to competitors.

 There would be concern, too, that the merger might lead to suppliers being treated even more harshly than previously.
-The companies would no doubt seek to consolidate their supplier base and this might particularly impact on smaller suppliers.
+Large suppliers - Unilever, Coca Cola and the rest - could look after themselves But the merged entity would no doubt seek to consolidate their supplier base and this might particularly impact on smaller suppliers.
 It did not seem likely, however, that this concern would feature heavily when the CMA came to decide the yes/no question of whether the merger would substantially lessen competition.